 Live view gives you an idea of how your page will look on the web and lets you edit items in Code view.

-Design view gives you an idea of how your page will look on the web but does not render pages exactly as browsers do.
-Live view presents a more accurate depiction, and lets you work in Code view so that you can see changes to the design.
-The Preview in Browser feature lets you see how your pages will look in specific browsers.
+Design view also gives you an idea of how your page will look on the web but does not render the page exactly as browsers do.

 You can switch to Live view any time you are in Design view.
 Switching to Live view, however, is not related to switching between any of the other traditional views in Dreamweaver (Code/Split/Design).
 When you switch to Live view from Design view, you are simply toggling the Design view between editable and “live”.

 While Design view remains frozen once you enter Live view, Code view remains editable, so you can change your code, and then refresh Live view to see your changes take effect.
 When you’re in Live view, you have the additional option of viewing live code.
 Live Code view is like Live view in that it displays a version of the code that the browser is executing in order to render the page.
 Like Live view, Live Code view is a non-editable view.

 (Optional) Make your changes in Code view, in the CSS Styles panel, in an external CSS style sheet, or in another related file.

 Even though you can’t edit in Live view, your options for making edits in other areas (for example, in the CSS Styles panel or in Code view) change as you click in Live view.

 You can work with related files (such as CSS style sheets) while keeping Live view in focus by opening the related file from the Related Files toolbar at the top of the document.

 The code displayed in Live Code view is similar to what you would see if you viewed the page source from a browser.
 While such page sources are static, providing you with only the source of the page from the browser, Live Code view is dynamic, and updates as you interact with the page in Live view.